ishanjain28/multicaster/README.md

 # Working Notes

 1. It needs to listen on the specified port to receive multicast traffic.
-This causes problems if there are other softwares that are also listening without using `SO_ADDR_REUSE`.
+This causes problems if there are other softwares that are also listening without using `SO_REUSE_ADDR`.

 For now, Disable those softwares when running this.
 A list of such softwares,